bfxy/bfxy-elevator/docs/source/index.rst

 All of the information in the guide is fully based on personal experience with elevators, so it definitely should not be considered a legitimate reference, and hence must not be relied on in a real-life situation.

-Why is this here?
+Why is this here
 -----------------

 I wanted to try out Sphinx and this seemed to be a good excersice.
-Also I like the result and wish to share it just for fun or whatever you may find it useful for.
+Also I like the result and I wish to share it just for fun.

 Enjoy.